-Specification 0.050"
+Specification 0.050" Actual Measurement

-Actual Measurement For Best Result, the maximum runou replace the driveshaft. t should be under 0.20."
-If over, then
+\For Best Result, the maximum runout should be under 0.20."
+If over, then replace the driveshaft.

 Note: These numbers are lower than what is currently published in service information as some vehicles react to parts that are near the high limit.
 These numbers SHOULD NOT be used if you do not have a propeller shaft speed related disturbance.